-(in the ex-Confederate states) any code of law that defined and especially limited the rights of former slaves after the Civil War.
+(in the ex-Confederate states) any code of law that defined and especially limited the rights of formerly enslaved African Americans in the period immediately following the Civil War.

 - Compare Jim Crow law.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023